 Adaptive Depth and Mode

-A protocol for controlling depth, not just prompting it.
+A protocol for controlling depth, preserving signal, and reducing noise.

-A.D.A.M. is a spec-first control layer for AI chat: rule-ordered routing, bounded audit, explicit depth transitions, and fail-closed behavior when the host cannot respect the contract.
+A.D.A.M. is a spec-first control layer for AI chat: rule-ordered routing, bounded audit, explicit depth transitions, and more disciplined behavior under ambiguity.

 • Manual override before semantic drift